-generalised at the national level.
+In any case, neither police figures nor victimization surveys are satisfactory.
+Yet few Nigerian journalists and researchers attempt to challenge official crime statistics, unlike South Africa19.
+Academics who try to address the issue often rely on "guestimates".
+Robert Rotberg, for instance, argued that since 1999, "crime against persons, including murder, rape and robbery, has grown in scale and viciousness"20.
+However, his assertion was only based on a survey conducted in Lagos in 2005.
+It was not scientifically valid and could not be generalised at the national level21.
 So the question remains to know whether we should dismiss all attempts to quantify violence, or strive to circumvent data problems with other methods and sources.
 Fortunately, the press is quite strong in Nigeria, and it is probably one of the most developed on the African continent.
 Hence it seems possible to use its reports cautiously to compensate for the lack of police data.
-When they studied Kenya, Philippe Bocquier and Hervé Maupeu thus wrote that: "Using press reports to analyse homicides might look unorthodox to social scientists, but we believe that, in the absence of more exhaustive and reliable sources, newspapers can be used for evaluating collective violence, provided that a critical analysis of press practices and opinions is conducted".
+When they studied Kenya, Philippe Bocquier and Hervé Maupeu thus wrote that: "Using press reports to analyse homicides might look unorthodox to social scientists, but we believe that, in the absence of more exhaustive and reliable sources, newspapers can be used for evaluating collective violence, provided that a critical analysis of press practices and opinions is conducted"22.

 Undoubtedly, journalists can be biased.
 First, they tend to label violence as being political, criminal or ethnic according to their own views.
 In the same vein, they often focus on dramatic incidents in order to sell their articles.
-For instance, they will report more on collective bus accidents that involve many passengers, rather than single road fatalities with only one death.
+For instance, they will report more on collective bus accidents that involve many passengers, rather than single road fatalities with only one death23.
 Numbers are not the only criteria.
 In Nigeria, journalists like to concentrate on spectacular crimes, especially ritual killings, but they seldom report fatal snake bites.
 Moreover, there is a strong geographic bias.
 Indeed, the Nigerian press is concentrated in Southern cities and Abuja, so it under-reports violence in rural areas and the Muslim North.
 As a result, we must take into account all these distortions.
-Thus our scientific hypothesis is that all our figures are wrong, yet they are wrong in the same way from one year to another and one region to another!
-In other words, our data is robust enough to generate trends and to produce a GIS (Geographic Information System).
+Thus our scientific hypothesis is that even if the figures of NigeriaWatch are not exhaustive, they constitute a reliable sample because they are wrong the same way from one year to another and one region to another!
+In other words, our data is robust enough to generate trends and produce a GIS (Geographic Information System).